alireza-khoshnoo/FTP/README.md

-!! problem is the number meant to be added to the end of file name, is being added to the file extension.
+!!! problem is the number meant to be added to the end of file name, is being added to the file extension. ( 'doChat function' at line 37 of 'ConsoleApp1 -> Program.cs')